 Struggle with letting things go or don’t like the idea of your unwanted objects going to landfills?
 Instead of having a big declutter on in one go, why not try giving away one thing a day instead.
 You could give away outgrown baby clothes to a pregnant friend, unwanted toys to school friends, or simply take those mugs you replaced to the charity shop.
 It doesn’t matter where the objects go, and the point is that your act of decluttering will do good and make you feel better about letting go of things.

 Often the things that clutter up our home are things that we can’t use.
 For example, most of us have bathroom cabinets full of medicines, lotions, and make up that has gone bad or past its best before date.
 Check the dates on everything in your bathroom and toss anything that can’t be used.
 This should clear enough space in your cabinets to pop other things in their place, leaving you with lovely clean bathroom surfaces.
 This same rule can be applied to kitchen cupboards too.

 Follow the 12 Month Rule

 Is your own wardrobe bursting at the seams with clothes that don’t fit or that you never wear?
 Then it’s time to be ruthless and follow the 12-month rule!
 Look at each item of clothing in your wardrobe.
-If you haven’t worn it in the last 12 months (long enough to cover all four seasons) then give it to the charity shop.
-If you have worn it at least once in the last 12 months then it can go back in the wardrobe, and lives to fight another day!
+If you haven’t worn it in the last 12 months (long enough to cover all four seasons), give it to the charity shop.
+If you have worn it at least once in the last 12 months, then it can go back in the wardrobe and live to fight another day!